Get your free personal and business credit scores to find out.

 Some expenses you might want to consider prepaying are professional membership dues, insurance expenses, and software service or support plans.
 Prepaying these costs can often result in sizeable cost savings on these expenses in addition to minimizing your taxable net income for the year.

 Again, only consider this option if you have adequate cash flow in your business.
 On average, each dollar a small business owner spends on a business expense results in about $0.30 in tax savings.
-If you run your bank account balance down too low in order to avoid taxes and then have to borrow money at a high-interest rate to bridge that cash flow gap, your tax savings will soon be decimated by interest fees (not to mention the stomachache of worrying about how you’re going to cover payroll).
+If you run your bank account balance down too low in order to avoid taxes and then have to borrow money with a commercial bridge loan at a high-interest rate to bridge that cash flow gap, your tax savings will soon be decimated by interest fees (not to mention the stomachache of worrying about how you’re going to cover payroll).

 Have you ever heard of the Domestic Production Activities Deduction?
 How about the Work Opportunity Tax Credit?
 There are a number of tax credits available to businesses, and these aren’t all limited to large corporations.